American Institute of Certified Public Accountants: History

+Programs

-The Uniform CPA Examination
+Uniform CPA examination

-The Uniform CPA Examination must be taken and passed by all CPAs who wish to be licensed.
+The Uniform CPA Examination must be taken and passed by all those who wish to be licensed as a CPA.
 The exam is developed and scored by the Board of Examiners (BOE), a committee that consists of CPAs, state board regulators, psychometricians, and educators.

 Professional standards setting

-The AICPA sets generally accepted professional and technical standards for CPAs in multiple areas.
+AICPA sets generally accepted professional and technical standards for CPAs in multiple areas.
 Until the 1970s, the AICPA held a virtual monopoly in this field.
 In the 1970s, however, it transferred its responsibility for setting generally accepted accounting principles (GAAP) to the newly formed Financial Accounting Standards Board (FASB).
 Following this, it retained its standards setting function in areas such as financial statement auditing, professional ethics, attest services, CPA firm quality control, CPA tax practice, business valuation, and financial planning practice.
 Before passage of the Sarbanes-Oxley law, AICPA standards in these areas were considered "generally accepted" for all CPA practitioners.

 In the early 2000s, in response to events such as Enron's announcement that its financial statements couldn't be relied on and WorldCom's bankruptcy filing, Congress passed the Sarbanes-Oxley Act of 2002 (SOX).